Zelleta Mini Pill: A Complete Guide to This Progestogen-Only Contraceptive

 - Women with a history of blood clots (DVT/PE)

-- Those who found the combined pill caused side effects
+- Those who experienced side effects on the combined pill

 Contraindications